grunwaldlab/poppr/cran-comments.md

 # Poppr version 2.8.3

-This is a resubmission after fixing an invalid URI
+This is a resubmission of a resubmission after fixing an invalid URI

 ## Test environments